ON H(div)-Conforming methods for double-diffusion equations in porous media

 Abstract:

 A stationary Navier-Stokes-Brinkman problem coupled to a system of advection-diffusion equations serves as a model for so-called double-diffusive viscous flow in porous media in which both heat and a solute within the fluid phase are subject to transport and diffusion.
 The solvability analysis of these governing equations results as a combination of compactness arguments and fixed-point theory.
 In addition an H(div)-conforming discretization is formulated by a modification of existing methods for Brinkman flows.
 The well-posedness of the discrete Galerkin formulation is also discussed, and convergence properties are derived rigorously.
-Computational tests confirm the pbkp_redicted rates of error decay and illustrate the applicability of the methods for the simulation of bacterial bioconvection and thermohaline circulation problems.
+Computational tests confirm the predicted rates of error decay and illustrate the applicability of the methods for the simulation of bacterial bioconvection and thermohaline circulation problems.

 Año de publicación: